ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_dns_cname/guide.en-gb.md

 Click `Domains`{.action} in the OVHcloud Control Panel, then on the domain name concerned.
 Then select the `DNS zone`{.action} tab.

 A table should appear.
-This will display your c domain’s configuration.
+This will display your domain’s configuration.
 It is made up of several DNS records, one per row in the table.

 To add a CNAME record, click `Add an entry`{.action}.